Giulia1719/Dissertation-exercises/README.md

 ![image](https://github.com/SaCu2001/ROSAT-data-filtering/assets/148392974/09e815fd-764f-4f88-9d77-4de0919c713d)

 Finally, check that at least 3 of the Magnificent 7 known XDINS within the SDSS all-sky survey remain in the generated list of 56 objects by comparing their RA and DEC.
-This can be done manually downloading the file you obtained as a CSV file and opening it in Excel.
+This can be done creating a CSV file in Excel with the Magnificent 7 data, import it into TOPCAT and crossmatch it with the last file you created.
 You can find the RA and DEC of the Magnificent 7 online, but this paper is a good place to start: https://arxiv.org/pdf/2407.00275.

 4) Removing saturated images